gorbenkoalex/bills/README.md

 ```bash
 npm install
 ```
-This automatically copies the ONNX Runtime wasm and loader `.mjs` files into `frontend/public/wasm/`.
-The frontend now runs ORT in single-threaded mode (proxy disabled) to avoid Vite importing the `.mjs` loader as a module, so the plain SIMD `.wasm` files are required.
-Threaded artifacts are still copied in case you opt-in locally.
-If you clean `node_modules` or see MIME-type errors for `/wasm/ort-wasm-*.mjs` / `.wasm`, rerun:
+This automatically copies the ONNX Runtime wasm and loader `.mjs` files into `frontend/src/wasm/`.
+Vite fingerprints those assets and the runtime loads them by URL mapping (no `/public` imports), which avoids the "should not be imported from source" errors seen when the `.mjs` shims are fetched directly.
+If you clean `node_modules` or see MIME-type errors for `/assets/ort-wasm-*.mjs` / `.wasm`, rerun:
 ```bash
 npm run copy:wasm
 ```